-- Supervisory and managerial level jobs, such as a tree preservation officer, can attract salaries of between £25,000 and £30,000.
+- Senior arboriculturist and arboricultural consultancy roles can attract salaries of between £25,000 and £40,000.

 Income figures are intended as a guide only.

-Hours vary according to the nature of the employer, the contract, location of the job or employer, and whether or not you are self-employed.
-It is not uncommon to work evenings and weekends.
+Hours vary according to the nature of the employer, the contract, location of the job or employer, and whether you're self-employed.
+It's not uncommon to work evenings and weekends.
 Part-time work is more likely in the public sector.

 What to expect

 - Self-employment and freelance work are often possible.
 This is mainly at contractor level, with a high demand for skilled tree climbers, and at consultant level (possible after developing specialist knowledge and gaining adequate experience).